liquinlab/elm-smile/docs/datastorage.md

 more of the details about this below.
 However, in terms of looking at this data and monitoring it during development, Google provides a web-based console that allows you to view the data from your experiment in real-time.
-To access the console, you first need to ask Todd (if you are in the gureckislab) for permission to access the lab Firestore from your Google Account (contact him with your preferred Google account name).
-Once he verifies you are added to the project go to [https://console.firebase.google.com/](https://console.firebase.google.com/) and you should see something similar to this:
+To access the console, you first need permission to access your project/labs Firestore from your Google Account.
+Once you are added to the project go to [https://console.firebase.google.com/](https://console.firebase.google.com/) and you should see something similar to this: